 Remaining elements considered as possible defects and for which more discussion or more text need to be provided.

-Comments on specific defects, and proposals for how to address them, can also be made in between meetings in Github, see <https://github.com/MPEGGroup/FileFormat>.
+Comments on specific defects, and proposals for how to address them, can also be made in between meetings in Github, see <https://github.com/MPEGGroup/FileFormat> under the issue label ISOBMFF.